ganeshnithyanandam/shared-piggy-bank-2/README.md

 You should receive a list of contracts and the endpoints that can be called on them, and the arguments required for those endpoints.

-We're interested in the `PiggyBankContract`.
+We're interested in the `PiggyBank2Contract`.

+The piggy bank has a restriction that you cannot withdraw unless it has accumulated at least 1 million lovelace.

 #### Put and empty

+### //TODO - Update

 After starting the PAB, you may want to run `./run.sh` to send some requests to the server.